macOS

 - 'Update Model'.

 Fileset scripts may be modified for personal preference.
-In each Fileset there is a script that is actioned by the local computer service.
+In each Fileset, there is a script that is executed by the local computer service.
 The scripts are using a pattern match.
 The pattern matching may be edited as required, removing or adding appropriately.

 macOS